 Huh?

-So we're two weeks in - let's take a beat and answer a few questions:
+So we're two weeks into our Album A Day feature - let's take a beat and answer a few questions:

 1) What's your process?
 How do you select each album and determine when it will be published?

-HERC has a bucket hat at his workstation and a ton of Post It notes.
-He thinks of an album, checks to see if it is on Spotify, writes it down and drops it in the hat.
-He'll add one track from the album to a running playlist which serves as a album title checklist.
+HERC has a bucket hat at his workstation and a ton of Post-It notes.
+He thinks of an album, writes the title down, and drops it in the hat.
 When he is ready to write, he'll reach in the hat and draw a title out.

 There are over 75 albums in hat with more being added each day.
 If you suggest an album not in hat and HERC has an affinity for the album, he'll add it.
 No albums will be featured that aren't among his personal favorites.
-(Not to tease but there are three Cars albums on the list so far.)
 HERC will not repeat any albums already featured on The Hideaway.

 The plan is to take a break of indeterminate length after every 27 albums.
 Six and twenty-seven are HERC's lucky numbers.